Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Dynamics of the Condensate Mixture

-It is clear from the above equation that the difference in the revival time scales for two noninteracting isotopes is merely due to the mass-imbalance of the two species.
-The solid line with squares in Fig. \ref{time_r} shows $\Delta T_{R}$ with the radius of the ring in the absence of interspecies interaction.
+It is clear from the above equation that the difference in the revival time scales for two noninteracting components is merely due to the mass-imbalance of the two species.
+The solid line with squares in Fig. \ref{time_r} shows $\omega_{0}|\Delta T_{R}|$ with the radius of the ring in the absence of interspecies interaction.
 This variation is quite straightforward from the above analytical expression.
 However, the presence of interspecies interaction makes the variation quite nontrivial, and it doesn't follow Eq.\ref{difference}.
-In this case, $\Delta T_{R}$ is plotted after numerically solving the dynamical equation and by finding the revival times for an interacting mixture, as depicted by the dotted lines with circles and triangles in Fig. \ref{time_r} for two nonzero interactions, $a_{12}=0.5a_{11}$ and $a_{12}=1.0a_{11}$, respectively.
-The difference in the time scales of the mixed constituents is not significant enough without offering us quite a favourable situation for separating the isotopes.
-This also explains why we didn't have separation for $a_{12}=1.0\;a_{11}$ in fig.\ref{mixed}.
+In this case, $\omega_{0}|\Delta T_{R}|$ is plotted after numerically solving the dynamical equation and by finding the revival times for an interacting mixture, as depicted by the solid line with diamond, triangle and circle in Fig. \ref{time_r} for nonzero interactions, $a_{12}=0.25a_{11}$, $a_{12}=0.5a_{11}$ and $a_{12}=1.0a_{11}$, respectively.
+When $a_{12}=0$, the difference in revival times for ${}^{85}Rb$ and ${}^{87}Rb$ isotopes scales quadratically with $r_0$.
+As $a_{12}$ slightly increases, this quadratic relation starts to break and at around $a_{12}=0.5 a_{11}$, the revival times of the two species becomes close to each other.
+This explains why we didn't have spatial separation for $a_{12}=1.0\;a_{11}$ in Fig.\ref{mixed}.
 The important points from Fig. \ref{time_r} are i) the nonuniform time scale variation with the ring radius and ii) the possibility of influencing the time scale variation with respect to the different interspecies interaction strengths.